opendp/smartnoise-core/contributing.md

 on-boarding experience for contributors, contributions to this document are also welcome.
 Please use the Github issue board to track and take ownership of issues.

+Please let us know if you encounter a bug by [creating an issue](https://github.com/opendifferentialprivacy/whitenoise-core/issues).
+We appreciate all contributions.
+We welcome pull requests with bug-fixes without prior discussion.

+If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
+Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

 For a description of the library architecture and installation instructions, see whitenoise-core/README.md.
 Before contributing, we recommend following the Getting Started guide in that README to get sample notebooks running and to gain some familiarity with the library structure.